fuchodeveloper/more-recipes/README.md

 * [Javascript](http://airbnb.io/javascript/)
 * [React](https://github.com/airbnb/javascript/tree/master/react)

+### Wiki
+Visit the [wiki here](https://github.com/fuchodeveloper/more-recipes/wiki) for more information about the conventions used in this project

 ### To get started:

 * Raise an Issue [here](https://github.com/fuchodeveloper/more-recipes/issues)
 * Fork the repository
 * Create a branch the feature: `git checkout -b my-new-feature`
 * Add your changes `git add .`
-* Commit your changes: `git commit -am 'Added some features'`
+* Commit your changes: `git commit -m 'Added some features'`
 * Push to the branch: `git push origin my-new-feature`
-* Submit a PR (pull request) to the [develop branch](https://github.com/fuchodeveloper/more-recipes/tree/develop)
+* Submit a PR (pull request) to the [develop branch](https://github.com/fuchodeveloper/more-recipes)

 ### Author(s)